rossta/rossta.github.com/source/blog/2016-01-18-whats-new-in-ruby-2-3-enumerable.md

   - Enumerable
 ---

 You may have heard [Ruby 2.3 dropped](https://www.ruby-lang.org/en/news/2015/12/25/ruby-2-3-0-released/) on Christmas this past year.
-Two new `Enumerable` instance methods were added, `grep_v` and `chunk_while` and each are variations on enumerable methods we already had.
+Two new `Enumerable` instance methods were added, `grep_v` and `chunk_while`, both of which are variations on other `Enumerable` methods.
 We'll dissect both here below.

 #### Triple Lindey

 Grep allows you to select members of a collection that match an expression.
 That expression is `some_object === item`.

 What does "triple equals" do?
 Well, in Ruby, as in most languages, that answer is complicated.
 Since we can define this method however we want in our own classes, it can mean anything.
-But, most commonly:
+But, most commonly, it is a loose way of asking whether an object belongs to a certain group:

 > if `a` === `b`, then `b` is a subset of `a`

-How about a few examples.
+A few examples:

 ```ruby
 Symbol === :foo     # => true, :foo is a symbol